National Project Management System Procedure on Project Approval and Expenditure Authority for Real Property Projects

 - Performance Parameters:

-- For the purpose of this procedure, performance parameters are the actual approved quantity, quality aspects, technical and operational characteristics of an end item (e.g. equipment, facility).
+- For the purpose of this procedure, performance parameters are the actual approved quantity, quality aspects, technical and operational characteristics of an end item (for example equipment, facility).

 - Project Approval (PA):